react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 #### `TransitionSpecs`

-- `CrossFadeSpec` - Configuration for a cross-fade animation between screens.
+- `FadeSpec` - Configuration for a cross-fade animation between screens.
-- `ShiftingSpec` - Configuration for a shifting animation between screens.
+- `ShiftSpec` - Configuration for a shifting animation between screens.

 Example: